 Today, we’re making things even easier by introducing a powerful default security preset: Built-In-Protection in Defender for Office 365.

 Built-In-Protection is a third preset security policy (like the Standard and Strict preset policies), but it’s enabled by default for all new and existing customers and requires no security admin action.
 It will implement a version of Safe Links and Safe Attachments that results in low impact on the end-user.
 The goal is to provide organizations with an immediate bump in protection across their tenants and to ensure all Defender for Office 365 customers have the protection they need without having to think about it.

 Maximizing default protections, with low impact risk

-Built-In-Protection enables time-of-delivery detonation of files and URLs as well as time-of-click protections.
+Built-In-Protection enables time-of-delivery detonation of files and URLs.
 Given our goal to be low impact to end users while enabling these key protections, Safe Links URL wrapping will be disabled.
-We are also enabling Safe Links protections for Teams in Built-In-Protection.
+We are also enabling Safe Links protections for Teams and Office clients (Word, Excel, PowerPoint) in Built-In-Protection.
 To learn more about Safe Links for Teams, please check out our blog: Announcing General Availability of Safe Links for Microsoft Teams.
 Built-In-Protection does not impact users who already have a Safe Links or Safe Attachments policy in place.
 This means that if a user is already covered under the standard or strict preset; or under an explicit custom policy, the built-in preset will not have an impact on her, because this policy has the lowest priority.